wearefrank/frank-runner/README.md

 * `specials/test-startup-times`

-In each mentioned subfolder, there is a `restart.bat` and a `restart.sh` to run the build and start the Frank!Framework (or ladybug-test-webapp).
+In each mentioned subfolder, there is a `restart.bat` and a `restart.sh` to build the Frank!Framework, ladybug or ladybug-test-webapp and to run the Frank!Framework.
 In each case, you can write
 your own `build.properties` next to the `restart.bat|sh` scripts to customize the build process.
 Please only use